Bandwidth/bandwidth.github.io/campaigns/guides/bandwidth10dlcCampaignImportApiGuide.md

 ```

 {% endextendmethod %}

+### Next Steps
-_Note_: There are many line options you can add to a TN.
+There are many line options you can add to a TN.
 This section showed just how to turn SMS on and assign an A2P Campaign ID.
 For more detailed documentation on other types of TN Option Orders, please - <br/>
 1. Go to the [Dashboard REST API Documentation](../../numbers/apiReference.md)<br/>
 2. Click on the /Accounts section<br/>
 3. Scroll until you see /accounts/{accountId}/tnoptions<br/>
 4. Click and see the POST endpoint with detailed descriptions<br/>

 For more info on TNs, please see [Number Management](../../numbers/about.md).<br/>

 ## Bulk Assign a campaign to multiple TNs